 Bestselling novelist V. E. Schwab is back with a gothic vengeance — Gallant, an atmospheric YA gothic horror perfect for young fans of Shirley Jackson and Neil Gaiman.

 The story has a strong notion about the shadows and what the shadows of this world look like.
-Beautifully written and hauntingly amazing, Gallant is a treat for horror lovers that you would end wishing for more books like Gallant.
+Beautifully written and hauntingly amazing, this book is a such a treat for horror lovers that you would end wishing for more books like Gallant.

 Originally published: March 10, 2022

 2. Anatomy: A Love Story by Dana Schwartz